feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_8085_AM9511/README.md

 This version of the standard MS Basic 4.7 is to support the AMD Am9511A Arithmetic Processor for floating point calculations.
 The Am9511A was produced prior to this version of MS Basic, and the Microsoft Binary Format for floating point numbers is very closely aligned to the APU floating point format.

-Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM Jump Table, starting at `0x8000`.
+Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT`, and `TRAP` RAM Jump Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.

 The goal of this extension to standard MS Basic is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z80 address space, and allow you to start and use your program from NASCOM Basic.
 Your program can be created in assembler, or in C, provided the code is available in Intel HEX format.

 Additional BASIC statements `MEEK I,J` and `MOKE I` allow convenient editing of small assembly programs from the BASIC command line.

+## Start up debugging

+On initial power up, or on `RESET`, there is a `BEL` (`0x07`) character output from the serial port.
+If you have a terminal supporting `BEL` you will hear it.
+Otherwise check that `0x07` is being transmited by looking at the characters received.
+If you do not hear or see `BEL` then it is likely that your terminal is not properly configured, or that the Z80 Module, ACIA Serial Module, or ROM Module has a fault.

 # Assembly (or compiled C) Program Usage

-The `MEEK I,J` and `MOKE I` keywords can be used to hand edit assembly programs, where `I` is the address of interest as a signed integer, and `J` is the number of 16 Byte blocks to display. `MOKE` Byte entry can be exited with `CTRL C` or just carriage return.
+The `MEEK I,J` and `MOKE I` statements can be used to hand edit assembly programs, where `I` is the address of interest as a signed integer, and `J` is the number of 16 Byte blocks to display. `MOKE` Byte entry can be exited with `CTRL C` or just carriage return.
 For hand assembly programs the user program address needs to be manually entered into the `USRLOC` address `0x8204` using `DOKE`.

-Address entry can also be converted from HEX to signed integer using the `&` HEX prefix, i.e. in `MOKE &9000` `&9000` is converted to `−28672`.
+Address entry can also be converted from HEX to signed integer using the `&` HEX prefix, i.e. in `MOKE &9000` `0x9000` is converted to `−28672` which is simpler than calculating this signed 16 bit integer by hand, and `MEEK &2000,&10` will tabulate and print 16 blocks of 16 bytes of memory from memory address `0x2000`.

 ## Using `HLOAD` for uploading compiled and assembled programs.